Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/Levelling Up.md

 Firstly - and always when in a major city - check the missive boards for quests which require “easy” kills (mudcrab, wolf or skeever parts are examples of such).
 You can also pick up quests for the easier item retrievals or dungeon cleans.
 Even if you’re not quite ready yet to take on the challenge or retrievals or clears you can pick them up as most don't have a time limit.

 Early on, scavenging from battles is an excellent way to get starter equipment, gold and smithing materials.
-If you run accross a big skermish between Imperials / Stormcloaks, stripsearch those battlefields and keep what you can use, disassemble or sell the rest.
+If you run across a big skirmish between Imperials / Stormcloaks, strip-search those battlefields and keep what you can use, disassemble or sell the rest.

 The next section covers combat tactics in detail, but once you have a few levels and more importantly perks under your belt you can start to pick off wildlife.
 A good place to start killing is in the Whiterun sewers where the first few rooms contain level 1 and 2 mudcrabs and a few skeevers - Be careful about venturing too deeply as there are a few surprises lurking.
 Once you're comfortable with whiterun sewers, you can venture to Markarth, solitude or windhelm which also have sewer systems.
 If you don't want to go north yet - then you can pick off the mudcrabs around the whiterun area, but this is significantly more dangerous with level 10+ sabercats/bears also in the area.